Top 22 Global Wellbeing Ideas to Develop the Business

 It is a ritual of taking a break and enjoying coffee or tea with friends or colleagues, often accompanied by pastries or other treats.

-How businesses can apply it: By encouraging employees to take breaks from work and socialize, companies can create a more relaxed and balanced work environment.
+The way businesses can use it: By encouraging employees to take breaks from work and socialize, companies can create a more relaxed and balanced work environment.

 Sprezzatura, Italy